+!
 Note: Should any significant changes occur from the time of submission to award notification, Heart & Stroke reserves the right to withdraw that application from the competition.
-Changes to a research topic beyond the broad fields of heart and brain research will need to be justified.
+Changes to a research topic will need to be justified.
 Changes that impact eligibility status such as acceptance of another grant of equal or higher value or evidence of falsifying identity, will result in application withdrawal.
 Misrepresentation of any content by the applicant may result in cancellation of the award.